See What's on the Inside: Critical reception

 The album received generally positive reviews from critics.
 Kerrang! gave the album 3 out of 5 and stated: "Ultimately, though, it's when Asking Alexandria dial up the drama like they do on 'Alone Again', the title-track, and cataclysmic closing number 'The Grey' that See What's on the Inside really takes flight.
 It's proof that Danny and co. have it in them to be far more than a polished radio-rock outfit, and if they harness that spectacle and theatre even more going forward, they could take on an intriguing, exciting form indeed."
-Louder Sound gave the album a positive review and stated: "This is the outrageously infectious sound of a band revelling in their influences and the creativity they inspire."
+Metal Hammer gave the album a positive review and stated: "This is the outrageously infectious sound of a band revelling in their influences and the creativity they inspire."
 Wall of Sound gave the album the score 7.5/10 and saying: "See What's on the Inside sees Asking Alexandria make a promising return to familiarity, producing some of their strongest tracks in the past four years.
 I definitely found this album a little more rounded and enjoyable than last year's release and you can tell that they've stripped it back, honed in on their roots and thought real hard about where they'd like to see themselves in the scene from here.
 No longer the same band from 2009, Asking Alexandria have established their musical style down melodically-driven paths and pulling at some deep emotions which will leave you feeling inspired.
 While they're yet to find that perfect harmony in their music to please everyone, this album does push them forward in the right direction for future releases."